Sarah627/Java_miniatures/README.md

       - As you observed in the figures, you just created another string literal has the value of `"Hi"`

-      - How security can be achieved here in this situation:
+      #### How security can be achieved here in this situation:

-      - Imagine we have multiple string objects have the same value `"default"` as follows:
+      - magine you have multiple string objects with the same value `"default"` as follows:

                String str1 = "default";
                String str2 = "default";